 Not a lot of people associate Texas with Fat Tuesday, but Galveston is actually home to the third biggest Mardi Gras celebration in the country, complete with floats, food, and music.
 There are also parades and parties in honor of the festival in Dallas and other major cities across the state.
-Another Texas destination to check out is Port Arthur, which has been providing family-friendly Mardi Gras in since the 1990s.
+Another Texas destination worth checking out is Port Arthur in southwestern Texas, which has been hosting a family-friendly Mardi Gras celebration since the 1990s.

 St. Louis claims to have the biggest Mardi Gras event outside of New Orleans.
 It all goes down in Soulard, St. Louis' Mardi Gras hub, but there are a number of other balls and parades that take place all over town.
-St. Louis prides itself on the New Orleans style cuisine it offers during Mardi Gras.
-There are plenty of highly recommended restaurants where you can enjoy this special cuisine.
-If you'll be traveling with kids, look into celebrating at the St. Louis Zoo.
+St. Louis prides itself on the New Orleans-style cuisine it offers during Mardi Gras and there are plenty of highly recommended restaurants where you can enjoy it.
+If you'll be traveling with kids, try celebrating at the St. Louis Zoo.
 Admission is free and kids can make masks, listen to music, and join in a special parade.

-One option for where to celebrate Mardi Gras in Florida is Orlando.
-One of the most popular Mardi Gras parties in the country is hosted by Universal Studios.
-Universal's Mardi Gras lasts for 50 nights, and there is a parade with fantastic performers every night.
+One of the most popular Mardi Gras parties in the country is hosted by Universal Studios Orlando.
+It lasts for a whopping 50 days and there is a parade with fantastic performers every night.
 On special nights, Universal hosts headliners for massive Mardi Gras concerts.
 There will be lots of beads being thrown into the air and, of course, plenty of Cajun food to go around.

 Also in Florida, Pensacola hosts two spectacular Mardi Gras parades, one at night with floats that light up and one during the day that features unique and extravagant costumes.
 There are also other events like chili cook-offs, balls, and charity functions (food and diaper drives) held from January until Ash Wednesday.